morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 # Roles and Abilities

-As with many other games, each of the dwellers has a role to play in the grand scheme of things.
+As with many other games, each dweller has a role to play in the grand scheme of things.
 These roles are

 - **Attacker:** Armed to the teeth with at least a pistol, attackers are going to be your main damage dealers.
-Now, I use the word 'main' very loosely here, as all the roles are capable of dealing damage - and I've seen situations where a support matched an attacker
+Now, I use the word 'main' very loosely here, as all the roles are capable of dealing damage - and I've seen situations where support matched an attacker
-  - AOE - Attacks everyone on the enemy team, a perfect example would be Desdemona or the Silver Shroud
+  - AOE - Attacks everyone on the enemy team.
+A perfect example would be Desdemona or the Silver Shroud
-  - Single Target - Attacks a single enemy character (for example MacCready), usually someone like a healer though - can usually reach behind the enemy lines
+  - Single Target - Attacks a single enemy character (for example, MacCready), usually someone like a healer though - can usually reach behind the enemy lines
-  - Summoner - Roach King, he summons cockroaches, those bite, what can you do
+  - Summoner - Roach King, he summons cockroaches, and those buggers (or roachers) bite.
+What can you do?
-- **Tank:** These bulky fellas distract your enemies and stand in front of your other characters (usually, some have abilities that actually move them out of the way, at that point you'd want a second or 'secondary' tank)
+- **Tank:** These bulky fellas distract your enemies and stand in front of your other characters (usually, some have abilities that actually move them out of the way, at that point, you'd want a second or 'secondary' tank)
-  - Without going into details, generally a very good tank is the super mutant **Strong** or the Cage Fighter **Cait**
+  - Without going into details, generally, a perfect tank is the super mutant **Strong** or the Cage Fighter **Cait**
-- **Healer:** Capable of healing their allies, in most cases you'll want at least one healer in your group
+- **Healer:** Capable of healing their allies, in most cases, you'll want at least one healer in your group
-  - **Health:** They just heal health, whether it be group (Amata, Father, Carrington, Allie, Curie, Father Cliffor), group per second (Marowski), ~~no one~~ Single Target (Jack, Petty, Michelle - usually common characters)
+  - **Health:** They just heal, whether it be group (Amata, Father, Carrington, Allie, Curie, Father Clifford), group per second (Marowski), ~~no one~~ Single Target (Jack, Petty, Michelle - usually normal characters)
-  - **Radiation:** Healers like Senior Scribe **Neriah**, Doctor **Madison** Li and Knight-Captain **Cade** are healers capable of removing radiation from your dwellers, as well as heal them in the process.
+  - **Radiation:** Healers like Senior Scribe **Neriah**, Doctor **Madison** Li, and Knight-Captain **Cade** are healers capable of removing radiation from your dwellers, as well as heal them in the process.
 The difference between these two is that Madison removes 50% of radiation damage (max. health debuff) from ALL dwellers in your group, while Cade clears 100 of the radiation from a SINGLE dweller.
 Cade is also capable of healing more often.
 Still, Madison is usually the better choice.
 There's also Amari, but she would just confuse you.
-- **Support:** The most versatile of them all, support dwellers are able to buff their allies, debuff their enemies, or straight up freeze them
+- **Support:** The most versatile of them all, support dwellers can buff their allies, debuff their enemies, or straight up freeze them

-A **squad** that you usually can not go wrong with is HEALER + TANK + DPS + SUPPORT + DPS / SUPPORT, I also like HEALER + RAD HEALER + GOOD TANK + DPS + SUPPORT for events where radiation is a factor, usually using Madison as the radiation healer.
+A **squad** that you usually can not go wrong with is HEALER + TANK + DPS + SUPPORT + DPS / SUPPORT.
+I also like HEALER + RAD HEALER + GOOD TANK + DPS + SUPPORT for events where radiation is often a factor, usually using Madison as the radiation healer.
 Just make sure your healer can keep your tank alive!

 ### So, What Are Some Examples of Abilities?